 Cardiovascular Disease in Africa

 The prevalence of hypertension (HTN) in Sub-Saharan Africa is rising rapidly.
-Recent estimates from the World Health Organization (WHO) indicate that HTN is the leading cause of premature morbidity and mortality, and that prevention and control could prevent at least 250,000 deaths annually; however, estimates of awareness (40%), treatment (30%) and control (20%) are low.
-A clustering of risk factors with increased risk of CVD morbidity/mortality is also rising, leading to increased disease burden.
+Recent estimates from the World Health Organization (WHO) indicate that HTN is a leading cause of premature morbidity and mortality, and that prevention and control could prevent at least 250,000 deaths annually; however, estimates of awareness (40%), treatment (30%) and control (20%) are low (WHO, 2009).
+Clustering of risk factors with increased risk of CVD morbidity/mortality is also rising, leading to increased disease burden.